RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 ```

 #### Custom docker container
-You could also build your own container that builds the `accept.json` and snyk broker client into.
+You could also build your own container that builds the `accept.json` and broker client into.
 This is out of the scope of this document.
 But you can take inspiration from the `roadiehq/broker` container images on docker hub.

 #### Broker client application configuration